kokiebisu/component-library-tailwind-starter/README.md

 <!-- ABOUT THE PROJECT -->
 ## Motive

-I wasn't able to find a good repository with the following to consideration:
+I wasn't able to find a suitable repository that satisfied the following:
 * Minimum configuration (for flexibility)
 * Latest versions of Tailwind, Webpack Plugins
 * Storybook integration